 defensive coordinator / Linebackers coach

-The best defensive season in program history, 2019, was highlighted by leading the entire country in regular season takeaways (34).
-The defense also lead the GPAC in passing yards per game, and was top four in the GPAC in points per game, pass defense efficiency, opponent first downs, and third down success.
-The 2019 defense also had the program’s first ever first-team all-conference selection in 2019 with junior defensive lineman, David Kacmarynski.
+In 2019, Coach Nutt’s defense was #1 in the country in regular season takeaways (34 in 10 games) and #1 in the GPAC in passing yards per game, in addition to ranking in the top-four in the GPAC in points per game, pass defense efficiency, opponent first downs, and third down success.
+The 2019 Defense also had the program’s first ever First-Team All-Conference selection in 2019 junior defensive lineman, David Kacmarynski.

-Before coaching at Dordt University, Nutt spent two seasons (2014-15) as a defensive graduate assistant at Eastern Michigan University (Ypsilanti, MI) where he helped coach Oakland Raider defensive end Maxx Crosby and Tampa Bay Buccaneer defensive lineman Patrick O’Connor.
+Before Dordt University, Nutt spent two seasons (2014-2015) as a Defensive Graduate Assistant at Eastern Michigan University in Ypsilanti, Michigan, where he helped coach Oakland Raider Defensive End Maxx Crosby and Tampa Bay Buccaneer Defensive Lineman Patrick O’Connor.
 Before that, he spent one season (2013) coaching the defensive line at his alma mater William Jewell College (Liberty, Missouri).
 Nutt was the head coach and offensive coordinator for the Clopton-Elsberry IndianHawks in 2012 at Pike County High School (Clarksville, Missouri) after serving as defensive coordinator in 2011.
-Nutt got his coaching start as an assistant coach at the Fair Grove School District (Fair Grove, Missouri) in 2009-10, coaching a mixture of the varsity offensive line, defensive line, linebackers, tight ends, as well as serving as the middle school defensive coordinator and head coach.
+Nutt got his coaching start as an assistant coach at the Fair Grove School District (Fair Grove, Missouri) in 2009-2010, coaching a mixture of the varsity offensive line, defensive line, linebackers, tight ends, as well as serving as the middle school defensive coordinator and head coach.

 I believe the game of football is the best thing outside of the United States Military to help develop a young man into a man who can go out and impact his family and community in a positive manner.
 I love using the game of football as a platform to teach young men about Christ and about leadership, sacrifice, dedication, and passion for God's calling.
 We will use all of these as a team here at Dordt and will become a fierce and passionate defense that honors God in our thoughts, words, and actions, as well as in victory and defeat.